 - What are the benefits vs. risks?

-- What are the limitations of Children's (Pediatric) Nuclear Medicine?
+- What are the limitations of Pediatric Nuclear Medicine?

 Nuclear medicine uses small amounts of radioactive material called radiotracers.
 Doctors use nuclear medicine to diagnose, evaluate, and treat various diseases.
 These include cancer, heart disease, gastrointestinal, endocrine, or neurological disorders, and other conditions.
 Nuclear medicine exams pinpoint molecular activity.
 This gives them the potential to find disease in its earliest stages.
 They can also show whether you are responding to treatment.